nap2000/docs/looking-up-data.rst

 *  In the label you can specify multiple column names separated by commas.
 The data from each of these columns will then be combined and shown to the user
 *  The value column and the label column can be the same
+*  The choice labels can be in multiple languages as you can specify a different column for each language just as you would normally specify different text for each language

 Adding fixed choices
 %%%%%%%%%%%%%%%%%%%%